-You can use the classification example for Microsoft Visual Basic to classify samples using the file you created with the NI Classification Training Interface Tutorial.
+You can use the Classification Example for Microsoft Visual Basic to classify samples using the file you created with the NI Classification Training Interface Tutorial.

-Complete the following steps to use the classification example for Microsoft Visual Basic:
+Complete the following steps to use the Classification Example for Microsoft Visual Basic:

-- 1. Open the example. - For Microsoft Visual Basic 6.0, navigate to <Vision>\Examples\MSVB\2.Functions\Classification, where <Vision> is the location to which you installed the NI Vision Development Module, and open the Classification.vbp file. - For Microsoft Visual Basic .NET, navigate to <Vision>\Examples\MSVB.NET\2.Functions\Classification, where <Vision> is the location to which you installed the NI Vision Development Module, and open the Classification.vbproj file. - 2.
+- 1. Navigate to <Vision>\Examples\MSVB\2.Functions\Classification and open the Classification.vbp file.
+Where <Vision> is the location to which you installed Vision. - 2.
 Run the example. - 3.
 Click the Browse button and open the Tutorial.clf file you created upon completing the NI Classification Training Interface Tutorial. - 4.
 Click Load File, select one of the image files, and click Open. - 5.
-Draw an ROI around the sample to classify, then click Classify. - 6.
+Draw an ROI around the sample to classify and click Classify. - 6.
 Click Return to exit the example.